Integral closures of powers of sums of ideals: Abstract

 Let $\kk$ be a field, let $A$ and $B$ be polynomial rings over $\kk$, and let $S= A \otimes_\kk B$.
 Let $I \subseteq A$ and $J \subseteq B$ be monomial ideals.
 We establish a binomial expansion for rational powers of $I+J \subseteq S$ in terms of those of $I$ and $J$.
 Particularly, for $u \in \QQ_+$, we prove that

 and that the sum on the right hand side is a finite sum.
-We further give a sufficient condition for this formula to hold for the integral closures of powers of $I+J$ in terms of those of $I$ and $J$.
-Under this sufficient condition, we also provide precise formulas for the depth and regularity of $\overline{(I+J)^k}$ in terms of those of powers of $I$ and $J$.
-Our methods are linear algebra in nature, making use of the characterization of rational powers of a monomial ideal via optimal solutions to linear programming problems.
+This finite sum can be made more precise using jumping numbers of rational powers of $I$ and $J$.
+We further give sufficient conditions for this formula to hold for the integral closures of powers of $I+J$ in terms of those of $I$ and $J$.
+Under these conditions, we provide explicit formulas for the depth and regularity of $\overline{(I+J)^k}$ in terms of those of powers of $I$ and $J$.